iced-rs/iced_audio/ROADMAP.md

-I am currently taking a break from this project.
+I am currently taking a break from this project for now.
 I need to learn more DSP concepts to properly implement the `Oscilliscope` and `Spectrometer`.
 I will get back to this project once I have done that.
 I will also keep `iced_audio` updated whenever `iced` is updated to the new version on crates.io.
 If you need anything please post an issue.
 Thank you for your patience!

 # Roadmap